Kara Thrace

-Kara Thrace (callsign "Starbuck") is a fictional character in the reimagined 2004 Battlestar Galactica series.
+Kara Thrace (callsign "Starbuck") is a fictional character in the 2004 Battlestar Galactica series.
 Played by Katee Sackhoff, she is a revised version of Lieutenant Starbuck from the 1978 Battlestar Galactica series.
 She is one of the main characters on the show.

 Overview

 Described by a critic as "one of television's most complex, ever-evolving characters", the role of Starbuck changed over the run of the series.
 According to Sackhoff, Starbuck originally "didn't value her own life," and this attitude inspired her readiness to die for her shipmates.
 By the end of the series, however, she is prepared to sacrifice herself for others because she respects all life.
 The character's physical appearance is based on Sackhoff's perception of Starbuck as an extremely fit, hard-drinking individual.
 "I didn't want Starbuck to be completely ripped," said Sackhoff.
 "This is a girl who drinks most of her calories.".
-A psychologist who specializes in treating Borderline Personality Disorder has described Starbuck's character as showing "many borderline traits, including unstable emotions, behaviors and relationships, self-destructive behaviors, boundary diffusion, identity confusion, impulsivity, and intense attachments."
+A psychologist who specialises in treating Borderline Personality Disorder has described Starbuck's character as showing "many borderline traits, including unstable emotions, behaviours and relationships, self-destructive behaviors, boundary diffusion, identity confusion, impulsivity, and intense attachments."

-Kara Thrace bears some parallels to the original 1978 Starbuck character: both are portrayed as hot-headed and cocky fighter pilots, considered the best in the fleet, but with a tendency to challenge authorities and get into trouble.
+Kara Thrace bears some parallels to the original 1978 Starbuck character: both are portrayed as hot-headed and arrogant fighter pilots, considered the best in the fleet, but with a tendency to challenge authorities and get into trouble.
 Both are avid gamblers and enjoy drinking, smoking cigars, and having sex.
 Both have crashed and been marooned on a deserted planet, using a downed Cylon ship to make an escape.
 Both are best friends with Apollo.
 Kara had a relationship with Apollo's late brother Zak (mirroring the original Starbuck's on-and-off relationship with Apollo's sister Athena), affecting her relationship with Apollo and Zak's father, William Adama.

 Whereas the original Starbuck, played by Dirk Benedict, was a slick, well-groomed ladies' man, Kara appears more rugged and grimy.
 The characters differ, not only in respect of their gender – complicating Kara's relationships with other characters – but also in outward appearance.
 USA Today described her as "the broken warrior, a young, idealistic soldier who has been fighting for all the right reasons, but has lost something along the way."